rebing/graphql-laravel/README.md

 engine already prevents this field from being accepted in the first place.

-Or to be more clear: if a GraphQL type system violation occurs, then no Laravel validation will be even execution, as the code does not get so far.
+Or to be more clear: if a GraphQL type system violation occurs, then no Laravel validation will be even executed, as the code does not get so far.

 ### Resolve method